mozilla/fxa/packages/fxa-customs-server/CONTRIBUTING.md

 - You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
 - Base your branch off the current `master` (see below for an example workflow).
 - Add both your code and new tests if relevant.
-- Run `grunt jshint` to make sure your code passes linting.
 - Run `npm test` to make sure all tests still pass.
 - Please do not include merge commits in pull requests; include only commits with the new relevant code.
-- Add yourself to the [AUTHORS](/AUTHORS) file so we can publicly recognize your contribution.

 See the main [README.md](/README.md) for information on prerequisites, installing, running and testing.